| Vertisols

 Rainfall must be sufficient to enable weathering but not so

-leaching of basic cations and Si occurs
+high thatleaching of basic cations and Si occurs

 No ultimate weathering to 1:1